This shapes as the year a long-time prodigy gets the chance to spearhead his team to a Supercars title.

 In 2020, Waters stamped himself as the new face of Tickford as he finished runner-up to champion Scott McLaughlin.

-Last year, he won three races and, despite finishing fifth overall, ended 2021 with another Great Race podium.
+In 2021, he won three races and, despite finishing fifth overall, ended 2021 with another Great Race podium.